What to Wear on Cinco de Mayo

 Travel considerations

 Traveling by car for Cinco de Mayo will provide ample room to store any luggage.
-Traveling by air or train require a little extra time to pack: Roll clothes or place them in space-saving vacuum seal packs to decrease the bulk.
+Traveling by air or train requires a little extra time to pack: Roll clothes or place them in space-saving vacuum seal packs to decrease the bulk.